relationships

 Forgiveness

-“Life appears to me too short to be spent in nursing animosity or registering wrongs.” ~Charlotte Bronte, Jane Eyre Responding to a recent “Life Lines” post about bad habits, a subscriber confided that giving up grudges is on her list of resolutions this year.
+“Life appears to me too short to be spent in nursing animosity or registering wrongs.” ~Charlotte Bronte, Jane Eyre Responding to a recent “Life Lines” post about kicking our bad habits, a subscriber confided that giving up grudges tops her list of resolutions this year.
 We agreed that forgiveness is essential to our wellbeing — but not so easy to put into practice.
+Speaking for myself, I find it difficult to let go of righteous anger and resentment.
+But I’m trying.
 Everyone struggles with grudges, emotional wounds, and petty grievances.
-But as Anne Lamott writes in Traveling Mercies, “Not forgiving is like drinking rat poison and then waiting for the rat to die.”
-Forgiving people who hurt us doesn’t necessarily mean that all of those damaged relationships will return to…
+Yet we do so at great cost to our own health and wellbeing.
+As Anne Lamott writes in Traveling Mercies, “Not…

 • Communication, Friendship and relationship advice, Photo stories, relationships